-Mortgages are either originated through a network of mortgage brokers, business partners and other financial institutions or acquired through mortgage banks and other third party distribution agents.
-The majority of the mortgages we funded in 2015 were originated through the independent mortgage broker channel.
-One major mortgage brokerage firm accounted for approximately 21% of our total mortgage originations, related primarily to multi-unit residential dwellings.
-In 2015, the majority of our funded prime single family mortgages were acquired through one third party distribution agent, which represented 20% of our total mortgage originations.
-The remainder of the Company's mortgage originations were sourced by other mortgage brokers, with two providing between 5% and 10% each, and the rest individually providing 5% or less of the total dollar volume of new mortgage originations.
+Mortgages are originated through a network of mortgage brokers, business partners, other financial institutions, and other third party distribution agents.
+The majority of the mortgages we funded in 2016 were originated through the independent mortgage broker channel.
+One major mortgage brokerage firm accounted for approximately 16% of our total mortgage originations, the majority of which were multi-unit residential dwellings.
+In 2016, a significant portion of our funded Prime Single Family mortgages were acquired through one third party distribution agent, which represented 14% of our total mortgage originations.
+The remainder of the Company's mortgage originations were sourced by other mortgage brokers, with four providing between 5% and 10% each, and the rest individually providing 5% or less of the total dollar volume of new mortgage originations.